DamienIrving/teaching/utas/utas_climate_lecture.md

 >
 > At the equinox (March 21 and September 23) the sun is directly overhead at the equator.
 >
-> At the winter solstice (June 21) the sun is directly overhead at Tropic of Capricorn (23.5° South)
+> At the winter solstice (June 21) the sun is directly overhead at Tropic of Cancer (23.5° North)
-> and it's dark all day within the Arctic Circle (66.5° North).
+> and it's dark all day within the Antarctic Circle (66.5° South).
 >
-> At the summer solstice (December 22) the sun is directly overhead at the Tropic of Cancer (23.5° North)
+> At the summer solstice (December 22) the sun is directly overhead at the Tropic of Capricorn (23.5° South)
-> and it's dark all day within the Antarctic Circle (66.5° South)
+> and it's dark all day within the Artic Circle (66.5° North)

 This means that at low latitudes Earth's surface actually absorbs more energy than the upper atmosphere emits to space (an energy surplus)